IDAES/idaes-pse/docs/user_guide/logging.rst

   :noindex:

 IDAES provides some logging extensions to provide finer control over information logging and to allow solver output to be logged.
+Logging can be a useful tool for debugging.

 Getting Loggers
 ---------------